 Table \ref{tab_choices} provides five different choices of probability paths, including our proposed choice, that we study here.
-The optimal transport (OT) VF model described in Table \ref{tab_choices} was initially proposed by \cite{lipman2022flow}, and setting $\epsilon_{min}= 0$ gives us the rectified flow model of \cite{liu2022flow}, which proposed connecting data and noise on a straight line.
-The stochastic interpolant model in Table \ref{tab_choices} is the one considered by \cite{chen2024probabilistic}.
-The VE and VP-diffusion conditional VFs (derived with Theorem \ref{thm_gaussianpaths}) coincide with the vector fields governing the Probability Flow ODE for the VE and VP diffusion paths proposed in \cite{song2020score}.
-It has been shown that combining diffusion conditional VFs with the flow matching objective leads to a training alternative that is more stable and robust when compared to existing score matching approaches \cite{lipman2022flow}.
+The optimal transport (OT) VF model was initially proposed by \citep{lipman2022flow}, and setting $\epsilon_{min}= 0$ gives us the rectified flow model of \citep{liu2022flow}, which proposed connecting data and noise on a straight line.
+The stochastic interpolant (SI) model in Table \ref{tab_choices} is the one considered by \citep{chen2024probabilistic}.
+The VE- and VP-diffusion conditional VFs (derived with Theorem \ref{thm_gaussianpaths}) coincide with the VFs governing the Probability Flow ODE for the VE and VP diffusion paths proposed in \citep{song2020score}.
+It has been shown that combining diffusion conditional VFs with the flow matching objective leads to a training alternative that is more stable and robust when compared to existing score matching approaches \citep{lipman2022flow}.

-As remarked in \cite{lipman2022flow}, there are many choices of vector fields that generate a given probability path.
-We shall use the simplest vector field that generates flow whose map is affine linear.
-Let $p_t(Z|\tilde{Z})$ be the Gaussian probability path defined in Eq. (\ref{eq_generalclass}) and consider the flow map $\psi_t$ defined as $\psi_t(Z) = a_t Z_0 + b_t Z_1 + c_t Z$ with $c_t >0$.
-Then the unique vector field that defines $\psi_t$ is (see Theorem \ref{thm_gaussianpaths} and the proof in App. \ref{app_proof}):
+As remarked in \citep{lipman2022flow}, there are many choices of VFs that generate a given probability path.
+We shall use the simplest VF that generates flow whose map is affine linear.
+Let $p_t(Z|\tilde{Z})$ be the Gaussian probability path defined in Eq. (\ref{eq_generalclass}) and consider the flow map $\psi_t$ defined as $\psi_t(Z) := a_t Z_0 + b_t Z_1 + c_t Z$ with $c_t >0$.
+Then the unique VF that defines $\psi_t$ is (see Theorem \ref{thm_gaussianpaths} and the proof in App. \ref{app_proof}):

 where prime denotes derivative with respect to $t$, and $u_t(Z|\tilde{Z})$ generates the Gaussian path $p_t(Z|\tilde{Z})$.

 In view of this, minimizing the conditional loss becomes: